Calcutta Boys' School: History

 During Mr. Clifford Hicks' (educationist) time as Principal & Secretary, the middle building that currently houses the CBS Chapel Hall was built.
-Named the 'Fritchley Building', the construction was made possible by the retirement benefit and gratuity of Mr. Horace Christopher Fritchley, former Principal (1931-1951), which he donated to "his very dear CBS" together with donations collected by the students of the school.
+Named the 'Fritchley Building', the construction was made possible by the retirement benefit and gratuity of Mr. Horace Christopher Fritchley, former Principal (1931–1951), which he donated to "his very dear CBS" together with donations collected by the students of the school.
 The school library (now housed in the old Physics lab) is named "The Clifford Hicks Memorial Library".
 The CBS Archives (established in 2009) is housed in the old Library.

 Mr. Gilbert Samuel, who became Principal in 1997, furthered the cause of co-curricular activities, allowing the students of CBS to secure top positions at premier National and International contests regularly, including a second-place finish at the 2003 Biology Olympiad and the International Informatics Olympiad in 2004.
 In 2005 CBS won the under-16 national cricket tournament, and in 2004 the national rounds of the Inter School Frank Antony Memorial Debate.

-Mr. Raja McGee, who became Principal in 2007, introduced the USO - United Students Organisation (an elected Students Council) and the DIA (Department for Innovation and Assessment).
-The language Festival "Lingua Fiesta" and the science festival "COSMA" (Computer, Science & Maths festival) was also introduced in the same year.

-During his tenure as Principal & Secretary of the CBS, he established branch campuses at Sonarpur in 2008, Beliaghata in 2010 and Asansol (East Burdwan) in 2015.

-The new additions are the West End building (built in 2017) and a magnificent colonial building, called the "Commemoration Building", housing state of the art science & computer laboratories, cafeteria, gymnasium, Board Room and class rooms which was inaugurated on April 10, 2018 by His Excellency Shri.
-Keshri Nath Tripathi, Hon’ble Governor of West Bengal, amidst great celebrations.
-A Basketball court has also been constructed on the campus.

-The school offers courses in Science, Commerce and Humanities (started in 2019) for the students enrolling in ISC.
+The school offers courses in science, commerce and humanities (started in 2019) for the students enrolling in ISC.